8. Appendix

 • swing 180 degrees

-• be capable of being pinned to an adjacent wall, and
+• be capable of being pinned to an adjacent wall via cabin hooks or hold down bolts, and

 • be appropriate for three and four years olds to operate, furthermore

-An airlock must be provided at early learning facility entrances, as outlined in the Automatic Operation Doors and Airlocks section.
-In addition, consideration must always be given to potential conflicts or intersections between DDA and safety regulation door requirements.
+An airlock must be provided at the entry of early learning facility entrances, as outlined in the Automatic operation doors and airlocks(opens in a new window) section.
+In addition, consideration must always be given to potential conflicts or intersections between DDA and safety regulations door requirements.
 Airlock doors in early learning facilities should be capable of being disabled to allow manual operation only via a push exit button, if required, to prevent children from exiting unsupervised.

-Exit buttons must be located between 1500-1650mm above the floor in accordance with NCC Vic D3D26(6).
-Sensors should be located at a height suitable for detecting small children.
+Exit buttons must be located between 1,500–1,650mm above the floor in accordance with NCC Vic D3D26(6).
+Sensors should be located at a height suitable for detecting small children, enable supervision and prevent entrapment.
 The designated distance between airlock doors should accommodate the movement of prams.

-An intercom/bell can be installed as further accessibility and emergency measure.
+An intercom/bell can be installed as a further accessibility and emergency measure.

-Where the early learning facility has additional community facilities shared by services such as maternal and child health (MCH), all services must be easily accessible to community members with mobility issues.
-Where an ELCC is co-located with a MCH, that operates after hours or weekends, a separate video intercom should be installed between the MCH and the front entrance.
+Where the early learning facility contains facilities shared by services such as maternal and child health (MCH), all services must be easily accessible to community members with mobility issues.
+Where an ELCC is co-located with a MCH that operates after hours or weekends, a separate video intercom should be installed between the MCH and the front entrance.

 Project consultants must consult the VSBA delivery manager to confirm inclusion of additional facilities and services prior to finalising Door Schedules.